camunda/camunda-docs-manual/content/reference/rest/task/comment/get-task-comments.md

 ---

-Gets the comments for a task.
+Gets the comments for a task by id.

 # Method